Import: Results

 This preserves RaceResult.id across re-imports, which keeps any external references stable.
 Verified in production 2026-04-20 on WPCA Road League events 120 and 121 (515/515 rr_id values preserved across a re-import).

-• A participant whose Registration Event value differs from the prior import naturally disappears from the old ResultSet and appears in the new one
+In both scopes, a participant whose Registration Event differs from the prior import disappears from the old ResultSet and reappears in the new one (the move case that motivated the feature).

 For each row with a Bib value, the imported bib is compared against EventParticipant.number.
 Mismatches are collected, then classified: